codio/knowledge/source/instructors/authoring/guides/author_student.rst

 Author and student views
 ========================
 Students do not have access to the Codio content authoring tools in Guides.
 When a student begins an assignment, the Guide is automatically shown and the content will be rendered as intended for them and they cannot modify it.
-Content authors may specify whether students can close the Guides.
+Content authors may specify whether students can close the Guides in the :ref:`Global Guide Settings <global>`.
 Content authors are able to view content as students would see it.

 Editing content in Guides
 *************************